OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 - Pasteboards
 - User interface

-Entry points and vulnerable APIs are operating system specific, so we'll describe them in more detail in the OS-specific testing guides.
+You'll find more details on input sources and potentially vulnerable APIs for each mobile OS in the OS-specific testing guides.

 #### Remediation

-In general, untrusted inputs should always be type-checked and/or validated using a white-list of acceptable values.
-Besides that, in many cases vulnerabilities can be prevented by following certain best practices, e.g.:
+Untrusted inputs should always be type-checked and/or validated using a white-list of acceptable values.
+Besides that, in many cases vulnerabilities can be prevented by following programming best practices, such as:

 - Use prepared statements with variable binding (aka parameterized queries) when doing database queries.
 If prepared statements are used, user-supplied data and SQL code are automatically kept separate;
 - When parsing XML, make sure that the parser is configured to disallow resolution of external entities.